White House says at least 8 US telecom firms, dozens of nations impacted by China hacking campaign

 “We don’t believe any classified communications has been compromised,” Neuberger added during a call with reporters.

+She noted that because the hack appeared to be targeting a relatively small group of individuals, only a small number of Americans' phone calls and texts have been compromised.
+Neuberger added that impacted companies are all responding, but none “have fully removed the Chinese actors from these networks.”

+“So there is a risk of ongoing compromises to communications until U.S. companies address the cybersecurity gaps the Chinese are likely to maintain their access,” Neuberger said.

-She added that Biden has been briefed on the findings and that the White House “has made it a priority for the federal government to do everything it can to get to the bottom this.”
+She said that President Joe Biden has been briefed on the findings and that the White House “has made it a priority for the federal government to do everything it can to get to the bottom this.”

 The Chinese embassy in Washington on Tuesday rejected the accusations that it was responsible for the hack after the U.S. federal authorities issued new guidance.